scifir/scifir-units/TO-DO.md

 - TODO: add the atomic units
 - TODO: add the natural units (used for atomic physics)

+## CONVERSION (6)

+- TODO: possibly add the drop units
+- TODO: possibly add the metric horsepower too
+- TODO: decide something to do with the US customary units of dry volume pint, quart and gallon, which have different values than those same units of measurement for fluids, maybe it's needed to define two different customary units with similar names
-- TODO: possibly add the translations of names to some languages
+- TODO: add the chinese units of measurement as conversions

-## CONVERSION (4)

 - TODO: add the apothecaries system of units, maybe there are more systems to add
-- TODO: possibly add the drop units
 - TODO: search if there are more historical units of measure to add
-- TODO: finish the conversion of the imperial units and of the US units [https://en.wikipedia.org/wiki/Comparison_of_the_imperial_and_US_customary_measurement_systems](https://en.wikipedia.org/wiki/Comparison_of_the_imperial_and_US_customary_measurement_systems)

 ## UNITS (19)